emqx/emqx-docs/en_US/dashboard/audit-log.md

 ### Operation Records from CLI

-Operation records from CLI include the executed command, called parameters, and other information.
+Audit logs that record operations from CLI operatios include the executed command, called parameters, and other information.
 The log message format examples are as follows:

 ```bash
 {"time":1695866030977555,"level":"info","msg":"from_cli","from": "cli","node":"emqx@127.0.0.1","duration_ms":0,"cmd":"retainer","args":["clean", "t/1"]}